SEBR-0429/u3_react_conditional_rendering/README.md

 Of course, with Props in React, we are able to pass data between multiple components, allowing our pages to appear totally different based on the conditions we're in!

+Now, lets see what condition our condition is in

 ## Ternaries vs If/Else